Welcome to PART 3 (of 3) of my Disneyland on the Cheap series!

 I do love me a good thrill ride!
 We found ourselves trading off a lot.
 At California Adventure, for example, we all loved the California Screamin' coaster.
 The kids were all too short (and scared) to go, so my mom and I took them on the carousel (next to the coaster) a few times while everyone else went on the coaster.
 When they were done we traded.
 The lines were so short, we hardly had to wait.

 I will say…trading off is the pits.
-Even when using the stroller pass (read next section), it stinks that the whole group can't be together.
+Even when using the rider switch pass (read next section), it stinks that the whole group can't be together.
 So ultimately we really tried to focus on rides that EVERYONE could do, and saved the big thrill rides for our adults-only night on our last day (keep reading about that too).

 Let's say we want to go on Radiator Springs Racers, but Beck and the baby are too short to go (true story).
-Everyone goes through the line as usual (using the Fast Passes we picked up earlier, thanks to our RideMax app telling us to do so) while I ask them for a stroller pass.
+Everyone goes through the line as usual (using the Fast Passes we picked up earlier, thanks to our RideMax app telling us to do so) while I ask them for a Rider switch pass.
 I wait outside the ride with the kids.
-Once everyone is done with the ride, they take over waiting with the kids while myself and 1 other person go to the FastPass line, show them the stroller pass (which admits 2 people), and wait in line to ride the ride.
+Once everyone is done with the ride, they take over waiting with the kids while myself and 1 other person go to the FastPass line, show them the Rider switch pass (which admits 2 people), and wait in line to ride the ride.
 Meanwhile the rest of the group moves on to stand in line for the next ride.
 Again, it's basically a FastPass without having to show up at a certain time to use it; it's good all day.
 But yes, you do have to wait in the FastPass line just like everyone else.

 Getting a babysitter: